 This information in this Guide is intended to support Health Authority Community Care Facility Licensing operational policies and procedures and is not intended as a substitute for or comprehensive interpretation of the Community Care and Assisted Living Act, the Residential Care Regulation, and the Child Care Licensing Regulation nor for the advice of a lawyer.

 The Guide was developed jointly by the Ministry of Health and regional Health Authorities.
-This Guide will be updated every 3 years, last revised Spring 2016.
-Minor updates Spring 2018.
+This Guide will be updated every 3 years, last revised February 2021.

 CONTENTS